-Secondary articulation provides high school students with an opportunity to earn college credit for work completed in their high school or tech center CTE programs.
+Secondary articulation provides high school students with an opportunity to earn college credit for work completed in their high school or career and technical education programs.
 The articulation agreement outlines specific guidelines for a seamless transfer from one institution to the other.
 Students use articulation agreements to ensure that the courses they complete in high school will not have to be repeated at Ferris State University.

 Through articulated agreements between Ferris, the Michigan Department of Education and high schools and career centers, students are able to apply for college credit after completing approved career technical education programs.
 As a result, students are eligible to begin their studies at Ferris State beyond entry-level coursework.

 In 2013, Ferris State University became the first public university in Michigan to implement state-wide articulation agreements for the specific programs in the federal career clusters and their corresponding Michigan career technical education programs.
 Ferris State is able to strengthen its collaboration with career technical education centers and high schools while maintaining consistency when awarding articulated credit to students through these agreements.